ParthD25/Undergraduate_Admin_Dashboard/README.md

 - **Note**: Internal team notes with privacy and categorization
 - **Task**: Follow-ups and reminders for admin team

-## Development Status
-This is the initial project structure with placeholder implementations.
-Core functionality needs to be implemented in the respective component and service files.

 ## Next Steps
 1. Implement authentication flow